Comment on page

 Akamas enforces no password rotation mechanism.

-- When running on Windows, the credential will be stored in Windows Credential Locker.
+- When running on Windows, the credentials will be stored in Windows Credential Locker.

 - When running on a macOS, the credential will be stored in Keychain.